cemkiy/escobar/README.md

     notify_fall_yo_api_key=<api_key>

 # How does it work
 Escobar assigns a value to each function.
 The sum of these values does not exceed 100.
 That is, each function has a percentage of accuracy.
 These values are recalculated according to the results they give.
-And escobar is more intelligent in every work.
+And escobar is more intelligent in every work. you can examine the JSON files it creates(exp: weight_bitcoin.json).

-You can run the escort at any interval.
+You can run the escobar at any interval.

     python escobar.py